jaescalo/Turbo-Akamai-EdgeWorkers/README.md

 | production | Boolean (true \|\| false) | .circleci/config.yml: parameter block | ‘true’ to push to production and staging and ‘false’ to push only to staging |

 ## Future Improvements
-* Use CircleCI Workflows to separate the pipeline into jobs.
-This allow for more flexibility and debugging.
-* Add test jobs.
+* Add actual test jobs examples to test EW's code.

 ## More details on EdgeWorkers
 - [Akamai EdgeWorkers](https://developer.akamai.com/akamai-edgeworkers-overview)